Best Time to Visit Hawaii

 As is to be expected, when more people are 'on-island' visiting the Hawaiian Islands - accommodation, rental, and flight costs will increase as well.
 To avoid the crowds and keep rates lower, you can always try visiting during non-peak visitation periods (i.e.; holidays and summer months are high-demand time periods).
 When preparing for your trip, the following graphic should help provide a general idea of the average rates during different times of the year.
 These rates fluctuate by island, but these figures still allow you to prepare accordingly.

-The rates on the charts seen here are from a couple of years ago and will be updated once things settle from the pandemic, but generally should provide a good overview of pricing during various times of the year.
-Check out our new Hawaii Trip Cost Calculator tool for a more accurate estimate of exactly how much you can expect to spend on a Hawaii trip in 2024.
+The rates on the charts seen here are from a couple of years ago and will be updated once things settle, but generally should provide a good overview of pricing during various times of the year.
+Check out our new Hawaii Trip Cost Calculator tool for a more accurate estimate of exactly how much you can expect to spend on a Hawaii trip in the coming months.

-Generally, Oahu accommodation prices have remained relatively consistent with pre-pandemic rates heading into the winter/spring of 2024, but the outer-islands continue to see rate increases of 20-45% over pre-pandemic prices.
+Generally, Oahu accommodation prices have remained relatively consistent with pre-pandemic rates heading into the fall/winter of 2024-2025, but the outer-islands continue to see rate increases of 20-60% over pre-pandemic prices.

 Hawaii Statewide Average Hotel Price Chart